VCityTeam/UD-Viz/UDV-Core/examples/MAM/Install.md

     ```
     You have to change all line write in capital letter, I explain each line to change :
       -  id : The id of layer use to control which layer is visible
-      -  url : url of site where the data is stored
+      -  url : url of website where the data is stored
-      -  protocol : enter the procotol used to transfert this data
+      -  protocol : enter the protocol used to load this data
       -  version : the version of the protocol
       -  name : the name use to stored the map
       -  projection : the same CRS projection code use to set the model

-    In case you want to show more than one map, you can change the opacity, you have to add an extra option
+    In case you want to show more than one map, you should change the opacity by adding an extra option
       - opacity : define the ocacity of the map, set by an float in range 0 and 1, this number represent the percent of ocacity, at 0 it's transparent and at 1 it's opaque.

     * In case you got other thing than a map the block of line change :